 - Improves the psychosocial consequences of pain.

 - Reduces healthcare and utilisation costs.

-ESCAPE-pain for backs implements the NICE clinical guidelines for the management of low back pain [NG59].
+ESCAPE-pain for backs was developed in 2019 and implements the NICE clinical guidelines for the management of low back pain [NG59].
 The programme builds upon the strong evidence base behind the original ESCAPE-pain programme for knees and hips, following the same model and structure to help participants self-manage non-specific low back pain.

 Toggle between the infographics to see the clinical and economic benefits of the ESCAPE-pain programmes.